• Oct 07, 2025

 • Shree Somnath Jyotirlinga Temple is one of the 12 Jyotirlingas and a significant pilgrimage site.

-• Prabhas Patan Museum: Discover the artefacts from the 1st century AD and learn about the region's history.
+• Prabhas Patan Museum: Discover artefacts dating to the 1st century AD and learn about the region's history.

 See also: Top 12 Famous Temples in Karnataka